Our Practice

 Rhiannan Beaven – Head Veterinary Nurse/Cert.
 IV Veterinary Nurse

-Rhiannan is the Head Nurse at Hammett Street Vets and has been working here since early 2014.
+Rhiannan is our Head Nurse at Hammett Street Vets and has been working here since 2014.
 She has always wanted to work with animals and before starting here has previously volunteered at the RSPCA and worked at Beaches Pet Resort.
-Rhiannan has completed a Certificate II and III in Animal Studies and also has her Certificate IV in Veterinary Nursing.
+Rhiannan has completed a Certificate II and III in Animal Studies and her Certificate IV in Veterinary Nursing.

-Rhiannan’s nursing style can be described as very “hands on.”
-She is always super keen to jump in and get her hands dirty—the grosser the procedure the better.
-If there’s pus or maggots, she will be there.
+Rhiannan’s nursing style can be described as very “hands on”.
+She is always super keen to jump in and get her hands dirty, the grosser the procedure the better.
+If there’s pus or maggots, she will elbow you out of the way to get in there.
 She loves surgical and dental nursing and is also very skilled at pathology.
-Rhiannan is almost always studying and has a strong drive to improve her skill and knowledge.
+Rhiannan is often doing continued education and has a strong drive to improve her skills and knowledge.

-At home, Rhi has a Bull Terrier/Shih Tzu/American Staffy cross called Crumpet, a Bull Arab called Archie, four cats called Peg, Walter, Bonnie and Clyde.
-She also has a red collared lorikeet named Taj, three blue tongue lizards called Tank, Tiny and Rex and a rescue spotted python named Skettie.
+At home Rhi has a Bull terrier/Shih tzu/American staffy cross called Crumpet, a bull arab called Archie, a French bulldog named Bugs, three cats called Walter, Bonnie and Clyde.
+A red collared lorikeet named Taj, two blue tongue lizards called Tank and Tiny and a rescue spotted python named Skettie.
+Her main hobby would have to be adopting abandoned animals, can you tell?

 Courtney Schutt- Cert.
 IV Veterinary nurse

 Courtney joined the Hammett Street Vets team in late 2017, after completing a placement with us.
 We were so impressed with her work that we hired her as soon as we could.
 She was previously in the Defence Force as a medic, but her love of animals was too strong, so she chose to become a Veterinary Nurse instead.
-Courtney has now completed her Certificate IV in Veterinary Nursing.
-She has a special interest in macropods and has fostered many orphaned joeys.
+Courtney has since completed her Certificate IV in Veterinary Nursing and is an experienced and highly skilled vet nurse.

 Courtney excels in surgical nursing where she is highly organised and can be relied upon to give the highest level of care to her surgical and hospital patients.
 Her background in human nursing means she’s also very handy to have around when one of the humans hurt themselves.
 Courtney is a sensitive and caring nurse and has been described as a calming presence during difficult times of loss for clients and their families.

-At home, Courtney has a deaf Border Collie x Cattle Dog named Winter, a Rottweiler called George, a surrender puppy named Lemon, a blue tongue lizard called Badger, four chookies and lots of fish.
-Courtney enjoys playing soccer, netball, fishing and generally enjoying the great outdoors with her husband and friends.
+Courtney has a deaf Border Collie x Cattle Dog named Winter, two Rottweilers called George and Russell, a blue tongue lizard called Badger, Linguini the water python, two chookies and fish.
+Courtney enjoys playing soccer, fishing and generally enjoying the great outdoors with her husband, toddler Lincoln, and friends.

 Emma Abel